 After installing web service, you will be presented with a setup dialog, as shown.

+Note: The service may default your LabVIEW path to 2014.
+If using a newer version, ensure the path matches your current version.

 Note: The default location for “The Hold Jobber in Memory.vi” is shown in the dialog.
 Confirm that this is the location on your computer as well.